 (a) A registered user's log-in and password serve as the user's signature on all documents electronically filed with the Court and as a signature for purposes of Fed.
 R. Civ.
-P. 11, the local rules of this Court, and any other purpose for which a signature is required in connection with proceedings before the Court.
+P. 11, these Rules, and any other purpose for which a signature is required in connection with proceedings before the Court.